ntnu-arl/aerial_gym_simulator/docs/8_sensors_and_rendering.md

 ### Segmentation Camera

 The segmentation camera is provided combined with the depth or the LiDAR sensor.
 The segmentation camera provides a segmentation image of the environment.
-In the Isaac Gym rendering framework, the segmentation information can be embedded in each link of the asset in the environment, however for possibility of faster rendering and more flexibility, we allow our WARP environment representation to include the segmentation information per vertex of the mesh.
+In the Isaac Gym rendering framework, the segmentation information can be embedded in each link of the asset in the environment, however for possibility of faster rendering and more flexibility, we allow our Warp environment representation to include the segmentation information per vertex of the mesh.
 Practically, this method hijacks the velocity field of each vertex in the mesh to encode the segmentation information.
 The segmentation information is then queried from a particular vertex of each face intersecting the ray cast from the sensor origin.
-While we provide the capbility equivalent to what is provided in the Isaac Gym rendering framework, this can easily be extended to include more information for the mesh or to have more complex segmentation information that can be assigned to vertices associated with particular faces (triangles) in the mesh as opposed to having this information limited to only each entire of the robot.
+While we provide the capbility equivalent to what is provided in the Isaac Gym rendering framework, this can easily be extended to include more information for the mesh or to have more complex segmentation information that can be assigned to vertices associated with particular faces (triangles) in the mesh.

 The segmentation camera is associated with the depth/range or the LiDAR sensor, and can only be enabled by setting a flag `segmentation_camera = True` in the sensor configuration file.
 Moreover, the segmentation camera queries the mesh directly to read the `velocities` field of the vertex data and use the first element (x-velocity field) of the first vertex of the face to encode and read the segmentation information from the mesh face.